champ3oy/blackstar-docs/documentation/order/createOrderRequest.md

 ## Description

-This API takes a [Hubtel](https://hubtel.com) payment reference, in addition to the `request body` to create an order for the client.
+This API takes a [Hubtel](https://hubtel.com) payment reference string, in addition to the `request body` to create an order for the client.

 > **_Important Notice!_**
-> To use this API, please contect us for the [Hubtel](https://hubtel.com) branch API keys you need to use for payment collection.
+> To use this API, please contact us for the [Hubtel](https://hubtel.com) branch API keys you need to use for payment collection.
+> Learn how to collect payments using Hubtel APIs [here](https://developers.hubtel.com/)

 ## Endpoint

-`POST /api/client/{clientId}/portfolio/{portfolioId}/collectionRequest/v1/create`
+`POST`: `/api/client/{clientId}/portfolio/{portfolioId}/collectionRequest/v1/create`

 ---